Tamoxifen

 About Tamoxifen

-Tamoxifen belongs to the class of 'anti-neoplastic agents', primarily used to treat breast cancer.
+Tamoxifen is primarily used to treat breast cancer.
 It is also used to treat infertility caused by a failure in the ovulation (produce and release) process in women.
-Breast cancer is a type of cancer in the breast cells stimulated by a female sex hormone called oestrogen.
+Breast cancer is a type of cancer in the breast cells stimulated by a female sex hormone called estrogen.

-Use Tamoxifen as prescribed by your doctor.
-Your doctor will decide the dosage depending on your medical condition.
 The common side effects of Tamoxifen include hot flashes, headache, muscle aches, leg cramps, tiredness, nausea, thinning of hair and numbness or tingling sensation.
-These side effects are not familiar to everyone and vary individually.
 If you notice any side effects that are not manageable, please consult your doctor.

-Do not take or stop this medicine if the doctor did not advise you to do so.
-Before starting Tamoxifen, let your doctor know if you have any medical history of liver or kidney diseases, heart diseases, high cholesterol levels, high blood pressure, diabetes, history of stroke or blood clot, receiving chemotherapy, and cataracts.
+Do not take or stop this medicine unless the doctor advised you to do so.
 Tamoxifen is not indicated for use in pregnant and breastfeeding women.
 Tamoxifen may make you feel tired; hence, drive when you are alert only.
-It is not recommended to consume alcohol along with Tamoxifen.
 Tamoxifen is not recommended for children below two years of age.

 Uses of Tamoxifen